CenterForOpenScience/SHARE/providers/SIU.md

-Southern Illinois University
+Southern Illinois University Carbondale
 ====

 The content of the OpenSIUC is primarily research, though there are some collections that are of a campus records nature.
 Since the material types are varied, we will have to only harvest from specific sets of records, rather than capture the whole repository.
-SIU will provide a list of "series names" from which we should harvest.
+SIU Carbondale will provide a list of "series names" from which we should harvest.

 Contact
 ----

-Jonathan Nabe of SIU, regarding content
+Jonathan Nabe of SIU Carbondale, regarding content

 Robert Allen at bepress, regarding issues with the OAI feed itself